 If you can’t repay your interest-only mortgage at the end of the mortgage term you may have a number of options:

 Remortgage: You may choose to look for a new mortgage deal.
-If you switch to a repayment mortgage, this means you’ll pay off the capital as well as the interest.
+If you switch to a repayment mortgage, this means you’ll start paying off the capital as well as the interest.
 However, your options could be more limited depending on your age.
-It’s advisable to get expert mortgage advice if you’re remortgaging an interest-only mortgage to make sure you get the best deal for you.
+It’s advisable to get expert mortgage advice if you’re remortgaging an interest-only mortgage to make sure you get the best mortgage for you.

 Downsize: Consider downsizing to a less expensive home and use the extra funds from the sale of your home to pay off your interest-only mortgage.
 Although there will be moving costs to factor in, no least stamp duty.
 Read more in our guide Downsizing your house: The pros and cons.